bablyseattle/my-portfolio/readme.md

  Github [https://github.com/bablyseattle/my-portfolio]

 ## Support and contact details
-  For questions ,comments and feedback email me at bablyhyd@gmail.com
+  For questions, comments and feedback email me at mailto:bablyhyd@gmail.com

 ## Technologies Used